Conservative Party of Canada candidates in the 2006 Canadian federal election

 The Conservative Party of Canada ran a full slate of 308 candidates in the 2006 Canadian federal election.
 Some of these candidates have separate biography pages; relevant information about other candidates may be found here.

 The candidates are listed by province and riding name.

-Newfoundland & Labrador
+Newfoundland and Labrador

 Fabian Manning (Avalon)

 Fabian Manning won in this riding he received 19,132 votes.
 Defeating Liberal Candidate Bill Morrow's 14,318 votes.

 Aaron Hynes (Bonavista—Gander—Grand Falls—Windsor)

 Aaron Hynes lost to Scott Simms of the Liberal Party of Canada.
 Hynes received 15,376 votes to Simms' 19,866.

 Cyril Pelley Jr. (Humber—St. Barbe—Baie Verte)

 Cyril Pelley, Jr. lost to incumbent Gerry Byrne of the Liberal Party of Canada.
 Pelley received 10,137 votes to Byrne's 17,820.

 Joe Goudie (Labrador)

 Goudie lost to Todd Russell of the Liberal Party of Canada, receiving 4,528 votes to Russell's 5,768.